 - A breeder shall not misrepresent the characteristics of the breed, nor falsely advertise or mislead any person regarding the pedigree or performance of any kitten on the show bench or as a pet.

-- Kittens sold as breeding stock shall be sold ONLY TO REGISTERED BREEDERS.
+- Kittens sold as breeding stock shall be sold ONLY to REGISTERED BREEDERS.

-9. DISPOSAL OF BREEDING STOCK
+9. REHOMING OF BREEDING STOCK

-- No breeding cat shall be excessively passed around, be leased loaned or sold ENTIRE more than three (3) times during its life, before being desexed.
+- No breeding cat shall be excessively passed around, be leased, loaned or sold ENTIRE more than three (3) times during its life, before being desexed.

-- It is the owner's responsibility to ascertain the acceptability of the new owner's (lessee's borrower's, buyer's) premises and standard of care before the cat is re-located.
+- It is the owner's responsibility to ascertain the acceptability of the new owner's (lessee's, borrower's, buyer's) premises and standard of care before the cat is re-located.